 Espresso Machine

-I know that that one is a little bit pricey, but to me, this machine is the perfect beginner machine because it comes with everything you need in one package, and it brews pretty good espresso.
-And no, I’m not being paid by Breville, although I wish I was.
-Anyway, once you’ve got your machine, make sure that bad boy is topped off with water, make sure that your portal filter is fitted with the appropriate basket to pull a double shot, and let’s do this.
-Now, let’s quickly talk about types of beans.
-Some people don’t know this, but you can use any type of roast and origin you want for coffee choice.
+I know this one is a bit pricey, but to me, it’s the perfect beginner machine because it comes with everything you need in one package, and it brews pretty good espresso.
+And no, I’m not being paid by Breville (although I wish I were).
+Anyway, once you’ve got your machine, make sure it’s topped off with water and that your portafilter is fitted with the appropriate basket to pull a double shot.
+Let’s do this.

 Cold Brew